JPSchlomann/pdsnd_github/README.md

 Readme.md was created on 04.01.2022

 ### Project Title
 Project Title: Explore Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+Project Description: With the help of bikeshare.py bikeshare data from the cities of New York, Washington and Chicago can be explored.
+Some basic statistical information can be derived for each city.
+The script interacts with the use via the command line.

 ### Files used
 Include the files used